jorgenkg/python-proxy-rotator/README.md

 * SOCKS4 and SOCKS5 support
 * SMTP, FTP support

+####Current features:
+* FTP support
+* HTTP & HTTPS support
+* Proxy chaining (technically limited to only HTTPS proxies)
+* Accepts globally trusted certificates
+* Correctly handles SSL
+* Ability to act as a SSL Certificate Authority (for the locally recieved requests)
+* Lets the browser/user decide whether to use HTTPS or not.
+This is a necessary feature due to the fact that not all servers support SSL encryption.
+And there is no reason to encrypt the data yourself, if your HTTPS proxy decrypts the data before it reaches the goal.

 ##It's not magic
 This example describes the life of a HTTP GET/POST request.